 Free Webinar Series – Difficult Dialogues in Personal Finance: African-Americans and Financial Literacy

 In honor of Black History Month, please join the UMBSSW Financial Social Work Initiative as we participate in a 3-part webinar series on the topic of financial capability and African-Americans.
 Webinars are offered by the Association of Financial Counselors, Planners, and Educators.
 There is no cost to students and staff who want to participate, but please email Dr. Christine Callahan at firstname.lastname@example.org if you would like to reserve a seat. you can attend one or all three!
 All webinars are from 12-1pm; the first two are held in room 3E29B and the last webinar is held in 4E36 (computer lab).
 Titles and a brief description of each webinar are offered below:

 Webinar 1 (2/14): African Americans AND Finance: From Slavery to Civil Rights: This webinar builds a financial professionals’ foundation for cultural understanding by taking a deeper look at the economic progression of the African American community from slavery to civil rights, analyzing both the strides and the setbacks made during this time.

-Webinar 2 (2/28): African Americans IN Finance: Racial Identify and More: The second webinar explores the unique connection of money and racial identity, taking you through the Black Power Movement of the 1960’s and 70’s and into the present day, as African Americans begin to embrace their economic freedom in American Society.
+Webinar 2 (2/28): African Americans IN Finance: Racial identity and More: The second webinar explores the unique connection of money and racial identity, taking you through the Black Power Movement of the 1960s and 70s and into the present day, as African Americans begin to embrace their economic freedom in American society.